delperdang/lexcredendi/README.md

 ### Environment variables

-These evironment variables are necessary to run the web app, create a superuser, connect to the database, and do dynamic dns.
+These evironment variables are necessary to run the web app, create a superuser, connect to the database, and update DNS.

 ```
 DEBUG=false